Animal Care and Use Policy UPPS No. 02.02.05

 c.
 Upon approval of the proposal by the IACUC, the IACUC chair will provide confirmation of approval for submission to the funding agency indicating approval of the proposal by the IACUC.

 b.
-The Texas State director of Procurement Services will not approve any purchase order for animals, as defined in Section 02.01 a., that does not include an IACUC approval number.
+The Texas State director of Procurement and Strategic Sourcing will not approve any purchase order for animals, as defined in Section 02.01 a., that does not include an IACUC approval number.

-05.03 Training of persons involved in care and use of animals.
-Qualified Texas State faculty and consultants from nearby facilities such as the University of Texas at Austin that have approved animal care programs will provide training of all persons involved in the care and use of laboratory animals at Texas State.
+Qualified Texas State faculty and consultants from nearby facilities, such as The University of Texas at Austin, that have approved animal care programs will provide training of all persons involved in the care and use of laboratory animals at Texas State.
 Other training options include written, video, or audio programs prepared for this use.
 The chair of the IACUC will have the authority to administer tests to determine knowledge of animal care and to deny access to and use of animals to persons that have not shown proficiency in animal care.
 This training will include:

-05.04 Texas State is committed to best management practices that seek to prevent the spread or introduction of invasive or non-native organisms, hereafter, bio-pollution.
-Researchers utilizing vehicles, equipment, or other potential vectors of bio-pollution in their research or investigations will act in accordance with Hazard Analysis and Critical Control Point (HACCP) Natural Resource Management (NRM).
+Texas State is committed to best management practices that seek to prevent the spread or introduction of invasive or non-native organisms, hereafter referred to as bio-pollution.
+Researchers utilizing vehicles, equipment, or other potential vectors of bio-pollution in their research or investigations will act in accordance with Hazard Analysis and Critical Control Point Natural Resource Management (HACCP-NRM).
 The HACCP-NRM methods for preventing the spread or introduction of nuisance species provide a long-term benefit to the systems in which our research, education, and outreach activities are conducted.

-05.05 Disposal: The Guide contains recommendations for disposal of animal carcasses.
+The Guide contains recommendations for disposal of animal carcasses.
 Prior to disposal, the institution may store carcasses in dedicated cool rooms, refrigerators or freezers.
-The institution will place animal carcasses in plastic bags and transport to containment facilities by licensed, commercial-waste-disposal firms.
-Animals exposed to radioactive materials are disposed of with radioactive waste.
+The institution will place animal carcasses in plastic bags and transport to containment facilities by licensed, commercial-waste disposal firms.
+Animals exposed to radioactive materials are disposed of with other radioactive waste.

 06.01 Awareness by Administration of Possible Interference with Texas State’s Animal Care and Use